StinanH/RestaurantManager/README.md

 ```
 {
   "restaurantId": 0,    <- Enter id of restaurant
-  "nrOfSeats": 0        <- Maxamount of seats at table (Not currently in use)
+  "nrOfSeats": 0        <- Max amount of seats at table (Not currently in use)
 }
 ```
 ### GET - /restaurant/{restaurantId}/Table/all_tables